A radar drive test is simulated using a vehicle target and the results are post-processed in order to generate a range-Doppler plot.

 Next, create the parameters.

-2. Click the Add button button in the upper-left corner of the Parameters window.
+- Click the button in the upper-left corner of the Parameters window.

 Then, apply the parameters to the project.